Upper Texas Gulf Coast

 Lafitte's Cove Nature Preserve

 I like this location a lot and have spent hours walking the boardwalk and trails.
 It has two ponds and a walking trail that meanders through a wooded area with a nicely maintained water feature with benches.
 Year round you can find shorebirds and ducks on the ponds that, because of the smaller size of the layout, allows for nice photography opportunities.
 During Spring migration it's a migrant trap so the area is filled with warblers, vireos, tanagers, buntings, and other species looking for rest and food after their long flight.
 If I had one complaint about this location it would be that the water feature is in an area that is overshadowed by trees making it dark so sometimes shooting there can be a challenge.
+The preserve is actually larger than just the walking areas, so be sure and drive the streets around ponds on both sides of the main entrance.

 This is a location I shoot at a lot when I'm in Galveston.
 It's located a few miles down from the Seawall and although it's a public beach, driving isn't allowed on this small stretch so the crowds are generally small, consequently, it's a nice place to find a variety of shore birds including willets, plovers, egrets, and sandpipers.
 Additionally, there's an undeveloped area between the beach and the road with a pond and brushy habitat that is home to raptors, kingfishers, and other feathered beasties.
 If you're visiting, take a walk towards the seawall and next to the campground is another undeveloped area that's worth exploring.